Customer Experience

 This trend is expected to deepen with the introduction of more sophisticated and context-aware voice interactions.

-What’s new is the integration of emotion recognition technology, which will enable brands to respond to the tone and mood of their customers, resulting in a more empathetic and human-like interaction.
+2024 CX and contact center trends highlight the integration of emotion recognition technology, which will enable brands to respond to the tone and mood of their customers, resulting in a more empathetic and human-like interaction.

 #3 Improved Omnichannel Experience